clearthecity/class-scheduler/README.md

 Submitted for COMP 3710, Fall 2018.

-To use the program, download the master, unzip, and open class_schedule.html (best in Firefox or Chrome).
+Demo at https://clearthecity.github.io/class-scheduler/class_schedule.html (best in Firefox or Chrome).